False Preachers and

 1 John 1:8 says: "If we say that we have no sin, we deceive ourselves, and the truth is not in us."
 Preachers quote this verse and say that every human being in the whole word will continue sinning until they die.
 If a living man claims that he, by the power of God, does not sin anymore, preachers will call this man a liar, quoting this verse.
 Preachers of Satan humiliate and exploit true Christians using this verse.

 Apostle John is writing this epistle to new believers.
 Let us look at this verse in its context.
 1 John 1 says: "6) If we say that we have fellowship with him, and walk in darkness, we lie, and do not the truth:" Here we see, that some of the new believers are exactly like modern Christians, who say that Jesus has fellowship with them, but will keep sinning.
 They also has done the same thing.
 They said that they have fellowship with Jesus and keep sinning, that is walking in darkness.
 So, Apostle John rebukes them in verse 8 for saying this lie.
 In the next verse he tells them how they can correct it.
 "7) But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin."
 He tells them to walk in light, as Jesus Christ is in light, that is not to commit sin, so that their past sins may be forgiven.
 In verse 8, he tells them that if they do not walk in the light (walking with Christ), and say that they have no sin (meaning that they are saved), it is a lie and it is not the truth.
-It is truly a warning to Christians of today.
-They do it because they follow the teachings of false preachers.
+It is truly a warning to Christians of today also.
+They say this lie because they follow the teachings of false preachers.
+If you need more information, click on these links.
+Article: "Deception".
+Video: "Deception".

-The point is that Paul, in Romans 7, was teaching the path to a newly converted gentile must take to salvation; Paul was not giving his testimony.
+Paul was teaching in Romans 7, the path to a newly converted gentile takes to salvation; Paul was not giving his testimony.
 Nevertheless, false preachers wrongly (and intentionally) say that Romans 7 is Paul’s testimony, in order to mislead believers.
 They say these verses prove that Paul was a sinner himself.
 They do this, not to accuse Paul, but to distort the truth so they can teach that sinning against God is okay, since even the Apostle Paul has sinned.
 Their teaching is deceitful, and it is from Satan.
 Satan's servants preach this very vigorously.

 The word became flesh.
 John 1:14 says: "And the Word was made flesh, and dwelt among us…" As a man, Jesus became grace and taught the word to men.
 Titus 2 says: "11) For the grace of God that bringeth salvation hath appeared to all men, 12) Teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in this present world…."
 Jesus prayed that God would sanctify people by the word, which is the truth.
 John 17:17 says: "Sanctify them through thy truth: thy word is truth."